nawawishkid-old/liff-experimenting/README.md

 # TODO

-- [ ] Hide optional fields by default.
+- [x] ~~Hide optional fields by default.~~
-- [ ] Visually group firles that need to be together e.g. fields for action and column.
+- [ ] Visually group fields that need to be together e.g. fields for action and column.
 - [ ] Add clone fields button.
+- [ ] Create form data structure to hold data for user interface.

 # Deployment